realplay outputWhen you use realplay, sometimes you would like

 So I decided to kick some code for a very tiny utility that would do this kind of things.

-will save the output of realplay
+libreplay will save the output of realplay in

 a raw format, so you can do what you want with this uncompressed data later